Welcome from Mrs J Ayrton, Nursery Manager

 Our nursery is an oasis in a big city, with a large natural garden where children can play and explore.
 Each learning room opens out to a wild courtyard, so children can free flow from inside to outside as much as they wish.

 We want to make a difference to the lives of children in our care.
 Our goal is to make sure children feel loved and secure through every phase of their early years with us.
 Our staff support parents to continue their child’s learning journey at home, and to build links between home and nursery so children are happy and secure.
-We provide a nurturing routine, healthy home cooked food for lunch and dinner, nappies and sunscreen for all our children.

 We also work to prepare children for school, ensuring they have the physical skills and social skills needed to take part in their reception class activities and aren’t daunted by the big school environment.
 We work in partnership with other agencies, for example speech and language therapists and occupational health as well as working closely with the teachers in the school itself.